Compound Interest.

 • PMT = regular contribution per compounding period

 This calculator uses monthly compounding (n = 12), which is the most common frequency for investment accounts.
 The first part of the formula calculates the growth of your initial principal, while the second part calculates the accumulated value of your regular monthly contributions.
-Together, they give you the total future value of your investment.

 Frequently Asked Questions